 College: University of Pennsylvania

-In the decade of leadership under Jeff Weiner, LinkedIn has ballooned from 33 million subscribers to more than 467 million, and a company with a few hundred employees became one that employed 10,000 people.
-Weiner, who is worth about $200 million, graduated from the University of Pennsylvania’s Wharton School with a degree in economics.
+In the decade of leadership under Jeff Weiner, LinkedIn has ballooned from 33 million subscribers to nearly 660 million, and a company with a few hundred employees became one that employed 10,000 people.
+Weiner graduated from the Wharton School of the University of Pennsylvania with a degree in economics.

 College: Northwestern University and University of Pennsylvania